 Function version

-If you like the novel notes, you'll probably add other variations with different text and/or note paragraph styles.
+If you like such novel notes, you'll probably add other variations with different text and/or note paragraph styles.
 It's cumbersome to copy the entire macros over.
 Repeating all the steps in each variation with only tiny changes between them clutters our macro file and makes any later changes tedious (we need to change the same thing in each macro).
 These note macros are begging for a few functions to encapsulate the common steps, but functions make the macros look significantly more technical.